cgarbin/cot6930-natural-language-processing/assignment2/README.md

 Weka's classifiers (at least some of them) expect the attribute name to be unique, i.e. to not appear as part of the document itself.

-This is the error that Weka shows if we don't add the `type_` prefix:

-TODO: add example of this error.

 Although Weka is capable of transforming data, we decided to transform the data using [a Python script](./toarff.py), mainly because of familiarity with Python and how easy it is to perform these text transformations using it.